Emotional Intelligence: What It Means and How to Improve Your EQ

 Once you have perceived an emotion, the next step involves reasoning with emotions.
 Emotions can help us determine what we need to pay attention to or what might be important in the world around us.

-Reasoning with emotions allows us to figure out what we need to prioritize as we interact with others and our environment.
+Reasoning with emotions allows us to determine what we need to prioritize as we interact with others and our environment.

 Emotional Understanding